- The altar by the oak tree at Moreh near Shechem

 I know that you can do all things, and that no purpose of yours can be thwarted.
 Job 42:2

-Thus the altar was erected by Abram in Mamre, a place that has a meaning of fat, fatness, and prosperity.
-A turning point.
-Genesis 14, tells us of a war between the king of Chedorlaomer and the kings of Sodom.
-For Abram this was proof of God’s favor upon him, he managed to retaliate over the defeated Sodom, took back Lot, his nephew who had wronged him.
-Later Abram decided not to take the treasure of Sodom, Genesis 14:22-24.
-A different character Abram has from most of us after winning a battle.
+Thus, Abram erected an altar in Mamre, a place that also means “fat,” “fatness,” and “prosperity,” signifying a turning point.
+Genesis 14 tells of a war between the king of Chedorlaomer and the kings of Sodom.
+For Abram, this was proof of God’s favor upon him as he managed to retaliate against the defeated Sodom and take back Lot, his nephew who had wronged him.
+However, unlike most of us after winning a battle, Abram decided not to take the treasure of Sodom, as recorded in Genesis 14:22-24, displaying a different character.

-For peace within his house, he let Lot took the best part of the land.
-Genesis 13.
-But when he had the opportunity to avenge this, he would still decide not to take anything away for himself from what now supposedly his 2 times as much.
-He kept on letting go, Genesis 14.
-He knew the treasures and riches of Sodom were causing the destruction of the land, it caused his nephews to betray him earlier.
-He understood this treasure contained a curse, not God’s blessing.
+For the sake of peace within his household, Abram let Lot take the best part of the land in Genesis 13.
+However, when he had the opportunity to avenge this, to regain it, in Genesis 14, he still chose not to take anything for himself, even though he now had the right to possess the land twice as much as before.
+First, it was promised by God.
+Second, he gained the land by winning the war.
+But he still continued to let it go.
+Abram understood that the treasures and riches of Sodom were causing the destruction of the land, and they had caused his nephew to betray him earlier.
+He recognized that this treasure contained a curse, not God’s blessing.

 Genesis 15 begins with these words, fear not, Abram, I am your shield; your reward will be great.
 Here we see how Abraham’s faith became the righteousness for him, Genesis 15:6.
 Then Abram believed in the LORD, so the Lord reckoned it to him as righteousness.
 A faith which was born not just by a statement of I believe in You (verse 6b), but also because of his action to trust God who blesses him (Genesis 14:23).
 Yes, many times our behavior shows the state of our hearts which never lie than our mouths.
 Romans 4:9-12, that to Abraham faith was counted as righteousness.
 We need to learn like Abram to have our actions to match our words of faith.
 To have an act of faith in accordance with what been declared.
 So also faith by itself, if it does not have works, is dead, James 2:17.

-But it was also in Mamre the story of Hagar and Ishmael took place.
-Genesis 16.
-A mistake Abram did in his efforts with Sarai to have a child.
-Actions that God considered an insult of trying to help Him fulfilling His promise.
-At the end of the day, God did not speak to Abraham for the next 13 years.
-Compare verse 16 Genesis 16 and verse 1 Genesis 17.
+But it was also in Mamre where the story of Hagar and Ishmael took place, as recorded in Genesis 16.
+This was a mistake that Abram made in his efforts with Sarai to have a child, an action that God considered an insult and an attempt to help Him fulfill His promise.
+As a result, God did not speak to Abram for the next 13 years, as we can see when we compare Genesis 16:16 with Genesis 17:1.

-When God repeated His promise of a child to Abram in Genesis 17, it was at this altar in Mamre that God came to Abraham once again.
-This is where his name was changed to Abraham, Genesis 17:5.
-Sarai to Sarah, Genesis 17:15.
-Circumcision was a prerequisite for this promise to Abraham and all of his descendants, Genesis 17:10-11.
-And in Genesis 18, God Himself came to Abraham accompanied by His 2 angels.
-Abraham sat at the door of his tent in the heat of the day.
-He lifted up his eyes and looked, and behold, three men were standing in front of him.
-The promise of Isaac was mentioned here, Genesis 18:14.
-Later, he was born in Genesis 21:1-3.
+When God repeated His promise of a child to Abram in Genesis 17, He did so at this altar in Mamre where He had appeared to Abraham once again.
+It was here that Abram’s name was changed to Abraham (Genesis 17:5) and Sarai’s name to Sarah (Genesis 17:15).
+God required circumcision as a sign of the promise to Abraham and all his descendants (Genesis 17:10-11).
+In Genesis 18, God Himself came to Abraham accompanied by His two angels.
+Abraham sat at the door of his tent in the heat of the day and looked up to see three men standing in front of him.
+The promise of Isaac was mentioned here (Genesis 18:14), and later he was born in Genesis 21:1-3.

-This altar in Mamre was a journey of Abram to know the Lord who is with him, a knowing which finally changed his name, changed his life’s destiny and purpose.
-From a glorified father (the meaning of the name, Abram) to the father of all nations (the meaning of the name, Abraham).
-In Genesis 18:23-33, we can see how Abraham now interceded for the city of Sodom.
-A prayer of a father of all nations.
+This altar in Mamre was a journey for Abram to come to know the Lord who was with him, leading to a transformation that changed his name, his life’s destiny, and his purpose.
+His name changed from “glorified father” (Abram) to “father of all nations” (Abraham).
+In Genesis 18:23-33, we see how Abraham interceded for the city of Sodom, praying as a father of all nations.

 5. The Altar to sacrifice Isaac